-Definition - What does Artificial Light mean?
+What Does Artificial Light Mean?

 Artificial light, as opposed to natural light, refers to any light source that is produced by electrical means.
-Artificial lighting has many different applications and is used both in home and commercially.
+Artificial lighting has many different applications and is used both in-home and commercially.
 Artificial lights are available in a wide variety of shapes, sizes, colors of light emitted, and levels of brightness.
 The use of artificial lighting is crucial in agriculture and gardening, particularly in indoor cultivation.

 There are several different types of artificial light sources.
 Some of these sources are incandescent bulbs, halogen lamps, metal halide, fluorescent tube, compact florescent light, and LEDs.
 All lights emit energy in the form of photons.
 Light is absolutely essential to plant growth and vitality as it is a key component in photosynthesis.